 [H1] Determination of Overall Constant k

-In multiplicative model, the overall constant k can be determined through repeated trial of different values for k in its nonlinear formula: 1+k=i1+kki.
+In the multiplicative model, the overall constant k can be determined through repeated trial of different values for k in its nonlinear formula: 1+k=i1+kki.
 The constant k, by definition, ranges from −1 to 1.
 If the effect of independent variables is less than their sum, one would expect the constant k to be a negative number between 0 and −1.
 If more than the sum, k needs to be a positive number between 0 and 1.
 For rare cases in which the effect of the independent variables is exactly the same as the sum, k is 0.

 When more than 20 independent variables are present, the constant k is guessed to be at its most extreme value.
 If k is negative, it is −1; if it is positive, it is 1.
 These steps simplify the estimation of k.
 In a later section, we provide the SQL code for estimating the constant.